matiasbayas/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate in Economics at Northwestern University, interested in macroeconomics and optimal taxation.
+I am a Postdoctoral Researcher at the University of Zürich.

-I will be on the 2023/2024 job market.
+I received my  Ph.D. in Economics from [Northwestern University](https://economics.northwestern.edu/) in 2024.

 {style="text-align: justify;"}